Bogdy09/C-Projects/VisitedSchools/README.md

 This project is an application made for parents who want to see what schools they visited and liked for their children.
+They can add schools that they like, remove the ones that they do not or even sort the schools by name or the date they visited them.